ashishkumar-ds/ashishkumar-ds/README.md

 ### Projects

-<a href="https://github.com/ashishkumar-ds/data-science-projects/tree/6432c503507b31158d642d89b9b5a6d09c58b0e5/dunnhumby-retail-performance-analysis"> Driving Retail Store Performance Through Customer Analytics </a>
+<a href="https://github.com/ashishkumar-ds/data-science-projects/tree/6432c503507b31158d642d89b9b5a6d09c58b0e5/dunnhumby-retail-performance-analysis">Dunnhumby Retail Performance Analysis</a>

-Analyzed 2.5M+ retail transactions from Dunnhumby to identify underperforming stores and uncover sales uplift opportunities.
-Applied RFM segmentation to target high-value customers and evaluated 30 campaigns for ROI.
-Recommended Campaign 18, timed strategically in the afternoon, to boost daily sales by 0.19% across low-performing stores.
+This project analyzes over 2.5 million household-level transactions from Dunnhumby to uncover data-driven strategies that improve sales in underperforming retail stores.
+By combining customer segmentation (RFM analysis), campaign effectiveness evaluation, and time-based engagement insights, the analysis identifies actionable recommendations to target the right customers with the right campaigns at the right time.

 **Tools: Python, Tableau**